B-AlexiaYoung/FS-project-7-static-node-and-express-site/README.md

   * Border color changed to a salmon hue.

 ##  Other changes made:
-  * alternates added for images and Json adjusted
+  * Alternates added for images and Json adjusted